 We have discussed the Passover, the Days of Unleavened Bread and the spring harvest of all God’s spiritual “firstfruits” who will return with Christ.
 What about the Feast of Trumpets?
 How does it fit into God’s Plan?

-Here is how Isaiah describes the fulfillment of the Feast of Trumpets—and that it signals the gathering by Christ of the remnant of His people: “And it shall come to pass in that day, that the great trumpet shall be blown, and they shall come which were ready to perish in the land of Assyria, and the outcasts in the land of Egypt, and shall worship the Lord in the holy mount at Jerusalem” (Isa.
+Isaiah describes a trumpet blast signaling the gathering by Christ of the remnant of His people: “And it shall come to pass in that day, that the great trumpet shall be blown, and they shall come which were ready to perish in the land of Assyria, and the outcasts in the land of Egypt, and shall worship the Lord in the holy mount at Jerusalem” (Isa.
 27:13).

 The fifth of God’s seven annual Sabbaths is not a feast, but rather is a fast day.
 Known to the world as Yom Kippur, this day is most properly referred to as the Day of Atonement.
 It is described in Leviticus 23:26-32.

-The Day of Atonement (“at-one-ment”) pictures the whole world finally “at one” with God, because Satan will have been bound and cast into “the bottomless pit” (Rev. 20:2-3), where he can no longer deceive the nations.
+The Day of Atonement (“at-one-ment”) pictures the whole world finally “at one” with God, because Satan will have been banished to the outer heavens, which Leviticus 16 calls the “wilderness” (vs. 10, 21-22).
+There, the devil can no longer deceive the nations.

 This Sabbath holds much important symbolism.
 The entirety of Leviticus 16 (34 verses) is devoted to this day.
 Verses 29 and 31 state, “And this shall be a statute forever unto you: that in the seventh month, on the tenth day of the month, you shall afflict your souls [fast], and do no work at all, whether it be one of your own country, or a stranger that sojourns among you…It shall be a sabbath of rest unto you, and you shall afflict your souls, by a statute forever.”